Skip to main content

 DefaultOptionRole

-1 MBlowWatermarkbufferedAmount falls back through this → 'drain' fires.
+1 MBlowWatermarkbufferedAmount falls back through this → library flushes the JS queue and emits 'drain'.
 Forwarded to RTCDataChannel.bufferedAmountLowThreshold.

 All three are configurable per-channel: